mas-bandwidth/gafferongames/content/post/client_server_connection.md

 I can guarantee you already at this point that some people have decided not to read this article because I'm obviously a fool.
 Who could possibly justify all the effort required to build a completely custom client/server network protocol over UDP when for so many people, TCP is simply good enough?

-But why is it in 2016 that discussions of UDP vs. TCP are so controversial, when virtually all first person shooters are networked with UDP?
+But why is it in 2016 that discussions about UDP vs. TCP are still so controversial, when virtually all first person shooters are networked with UDP?

 * Counterstrike
 * Call of Duty